KKetter/201d56-Final-Project/README.md

                     ->| 4 -> 5 -> 6 |->
                     ->| 7 -> 8      |

-    This must be accomplisedh by only moving tiles adjacent to the empty square.
+    This must be accomplised by only moving tiles adjacent to the empty square.

     All working solutions ignore the empty square when checking for box ordering.